Neotys-Connect/SplunkIntegration/README.md

 ```bash
 docker-compose -f <docker file> up -d
 ```
-#### Step4 : Configure the WebHook in your NeoLoad Web Account to send a notification to your WebHook service
+#### Step 7 : Configure the WebHook in your NeoLoad Web Account to send a notification to your WebHook service

 The webhookhandler service is listenning to 2 disctinct endpoints :
 * `/Health` : Get request build to check if the webhookhandler is up